Universal Turing machine: Example of coding

 After encoding each 5-tuple is then "assembled" into a string in order as shown in the following table:

 Finally, the codes for all four 5-tuples are strung together into a code started by ";" and separated by ";" i.e.:

 This code he placed on alternate squares—the "F-squares" – leaving the "E-squares" (those liable to erasure) empty.
 The final assembly of the code on the tape for the U-machine consists of placing two special symbols ("e") one after the other, then the code separated out on alternate squares, and lastly the double-colon symbol "::" (blanks shown here with "." for clarity):

 The U-machine's action-table (state-transition table) is responsible for decoding the symbols.
-Turing's action table keeps track of its place with markers "u", "v", "x", "y", "z" by placing them in "E-squares" to the right of "the marked symbol" – for example, to mark the current instruction z is placed to the right of ";" x is keeping the place with respect to the current "m-configuration" DAA.
+Turing's action table keeps track of its place with markers "u", "v", "x", "y", "z" by placing them in "E-squares" to the right of "the marked symbol" – for example, to mark the current instruction z is placed to the right of ";" x' is keeping the place with respect to the current "m-configuration" DAA.
 The U-machine's action table will shuttle these symbols around (erasing them and placing them in different locations) as the computation progresses:

 Turing's action-table for his U-machine is very involved.

-A number of other commentators (notably Penrose 1989) provide examples of ways to encode instructions for the Universal machine.
-As does Penrose, most commentators use only binary symbols i.e. only symbols { 0, 1 }, or { blank, mark | }.
-Penrose goes further and writes out his entire U-machine code (Penrose 1989:71–73).
+Roger Penrose provides examples of ways to encode instructions for the universal machine using only binary symbols { 0, 1 }, or { blank, mark | }.
+Penrose goes further and writes out his entire U-machine code.
 He asserts that it truly is a U-machine code, an enormous number that spans almost 2 full pages of 1's and 0's.
-For readers interested in simpler encodings for the Post–Turing machine the discussion of Davis in Steen (Steen 1980:251ff) may be useful.

 Asperti and Ricciotti described a multi-tape UTM defined by composing elementary machines with very simple semantics, rather than explicitly giving its full action table.
 This approach was sufficiently modular to allow them to formally prove the correctness of the machine in the Matita proof assistant.